-Passport/Visa Note: Although officially Vietnam demands six months of validity on passports, passports valid for at least one month after expiry date of visa will be accepted.
+Passport/Visa Note: Although officially Vietnam demands six months' of validity on passports, passports valid for at least one month after expiry date of visa will be accepted.
 Nationals of a handful of countries only require three months of passport validity.
 All visitors must have sufficient funds for the duration of their stay, onward or return tickets, and all documents needed for next destination.
 Visitors should hold a spare passport photograph on arrival in Vietnam for use on the immigration form that must be filled out.
-You should retain the yellow portion of your immigration Arrival-Departure card on entry to Vietnam, as this is required for exit.
+They should retain the yellow portion of their immigration Arrival-Departure card on entry to Vietnam, as this is required for exit.
 Visitors coming from countries with no Vietnamese diplomatic representation will be issued a visa on arrival, provided the visitor is holding a letter from Vietnamese Immigration confirming this.
-It is highly recommended that passports have at least six months validity remaining after your intended date of departure from your travel destination.
+It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

 Travel Health: Health risks in Vietnam include Hepatitis A and E, typhoid, Japanese encephalitis, bilharzia, plague, cholera, diarrhoea and HIV/AIDS.
 Malaria prophylaxis is recommended for travel outside the main cities and towns, the Red River delta and north of Nha Trang.
 There has been an increase in the amount of reported cases of dengue fever in recent years, and visitors should take care to protect themselves from mosquito bites during the day, especially just after dawn and just before dusk, particularly in the southern Mekong Delta region.
 Travellers should seek medical advice about vaccinations at least three weeks before leaving for Vietnam and ensure they have adequate insect protection.
 Typhoid can be a problem in the Mekong Delta.
 Those arriving from an infected area require a yellow fever vaccination certificate.
 Water is drinkable, but visitors usually prefer to drink bottled water.
 Decent health care is available in Hanoi and Ho Chi Minh City (Saigon) with English-speaking doctors, and there is a surgical clinic in Da Nang, but more complicated treatment may require medical evacuation.
 Pharmacies throughout the country are adequate, but check expiry dates of medicines carefully and be aware that some medicines are counterfeit.
 Health insurance is essential.